Spanish idiomatic expressions | donQuijote

 Be consistent with practice and study

 Learning Spanish as an adult can be a long and challenging process.
-Therefore, it is important to be patient and not get discouraged with mistakes.
+Therefore, it is important to be patient and not get discouraged by mistakes.
 Consistency is key, so practice every day, even if it's just a few minutes, to improve your comprehension.

 Finally, as a last tip for learning Spanish as an adult is to practice a lot of communication, talk to people, either in person or in writing; and constantly listen to songs, podcasts or movies in Spanish.
 Even if you don't understand all the vocabulary or phrases, you will be able to understand the overall conversation from the context.

 Don't be discouraged and start learning Spanish now.
 It is never too late to venture into learning a new language and these tips can give you the final push you need.
+Come and experience a Spanish language immersion program for adults with don Quijote and master the language in a short space of time.

 Beautiful words in Spanish | donQuijote